"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 Exclude

-In the Pro version of Ivory Search Plugin, you can exclude a selected author’s posts from the search results.
+In the Pro version of the Ivory Search Plugin, you can exclude a selected author’s posts from the search results.

 Design